Superadditivity of Quantum Channel Coding Rate with Finite Blocklength Joint Measurements: Classical Input-Quantum Output Channel

-To achieve this capacity, however, a joint detection receiver (JDR) needs to be implemented, which can measure the length-$N_c$ sequence of states jointly and decode it reliably among $e^{N_c C}$ possible messages.
-The number of measurement outcomes thus scales exponentially with the length of the codeword $N_c$.
-Hence, the complexity of physical implementation (in terms of number of elementary finite-length quantum operations) of the receiver in general also grows exponentially in $N_c$.
-Considering this exponential growth in complexity, one might want to limit the maximum length $N \le N_c$ of the sequence of states to be jointly detected at the receiver, independent of the length of the codeword $N_c$.
-However, there is no guarantee that such quantum measurements of fixed blocklengths can still achieve the ultimate capacity of the quantum channel.
+To achieve this capacity, however, a joint-detection receiver (JDR) needs to be implemented, which can measure the length-$N_c$ sequence of states jointly and decode it reliably among $e^{N_c R}$ possible messages.
+The number of measurement outcomes thus scales exponentially with the length of the codeword $N_c$, and the complexity of physical implementation (in terms of number of elementary finite-length quantum operations) of the receiver in general also grows exponentially with $N_c$.